Andersbnv/P2---Pathfinding/README.md

        \GUI_DFM\GUI_DFM\RouteAlgoritmh - Contains the cs files for the main algorithm including the IRouteAlgorithm interface

-Known bugs: If the same location occurs twice in the readfile or a duplicate location is created in the program, the TwoOptAlgorithm enters an infinite loop.
+Known bugs: If the same location occurs twice in the readfile or a duplicate location is created in the program, the TwoOptAlgorithm enters an infinite loop and it wont be able to calculate the route.
+If this happens close the program and run it again.